EmmyCodes234/orbitron-web/PAYPAL_INTEGRATION_DETAILS.md

 Key points:
 - The `intent: "capture"` parameter ensures immediate payment capture (production mode)
-- Without this parameter, PayPal would default to authorization mode which requires a separate capture step
-- The Client ID provided is ready for production use
+- The new Client ID provided is ready for production use
+- Both tournament registrations and rating applications now use the same production-ready PayPal integration

 ## What Payers Will See

 When users make payments through the PANASA website, here's what they will experience:

 ### 1. Initial Payment Screen
-- Users will see the PayPal button on either the tournament registration form or rating application form
+- Users will see the PayPal button on the rating application form
-- After clicking "Proceed to PayPal", they'll be presented with the PayPal checkout interface
+- After clicking "Proceed to Payment", they'll be presented with the PayPal checkout interface

 ### 2. PayPal Checkout Interface
 - **Header**: Shows "Paying to PANASA" (or your configured business name)
 - **Payment Details**:
-  - Exact amount in USD
+  - Fixed amount of $20.00 USD
-  - Description of what they're paying for:
-    - For tournament registrations: "Tournament Registration: [Tournament Name] for [Player Name]"
-    - For rating applications: "Rating Application: [Event Name] by [Organizer Name]"
+  - Description: "Rating Application: [Event Name] by [Organizer Name]"
 - **Account Selection**: Users can choose their payment method (PayPal balance, bank account, or card)
 - **Security Features**: PayPal's standard security measures and buyer protection information